zzhikai/tp/docs/DeveloperGuide.md

        Expected: First applicant is flagged, a flag icon appears to the right of applicant details and flagged applicant is now at the top of the list.

     3. Test case: `flag 1` <br>
-       Assumption: Test case above is completed, and the first applicant is now flagged.
+       Assumption: Test case above is completed, and the first applicant is now flagged. <br>
        Expected: First applicant is now unflagged, flag icon disappears, and applicant is no longer at the top of the list.

     4. Test case: `flag -1` <br>